weaponsforge/ph-regions/README.md

    http://localhost:3001
    ```
    - > 💡 **INFO:**<br>
-     > Browse thru the available API routes within the `📂 /server/src/routes` directory to view the available routes for now.
+     > Browse through the available API routes within the `📂 /server/src/routes` directory to view the available routes for now.

 5. Stop the containers to exit.<br>
    ```sh